TiffanyWilkins/Data-Management-for-Analytics-Project/README.md

 ## Objective
-My goal is to build an EPS database which stores the analysts forecasts and real EPS for the companies in the following TICKER_LIST :
+My goal is to build an EPS database which stores analysts forecasts and real EPS for the companies in the following TICKER_LIST :